Dillweed Namespace Project · Standards-Facing Overview · v1.0.10 · May 2026

 Namespace StandardNaming and identityCanonical naming authority, trust framework definitions, trust tier taxonomy

-DillClaw ResolverResolution and routingAuthoritative resolution, relying party routing, trust policy enforcement, DNS architecture analogy
+DillClaw ResolverResolution and routingTrust-aware resolution, relying party routing, trust policy enforcement, DNS architecture analogy

-Governance FrameworkInstitutional governanceMulti-stakeholder governance, neutrality preservation, amendment procedures, Ostrom commons principles
+Governance FrameworkInstitutional governanceMulti-stakeholder governance, neutrality preservation, amendment procedures, durable commons governance practice

 DNSO Operations CharterOperational trust practiceTrust tier attestation evidence workflows, key management lifecycle, incident response, disclosure obligations